What Was The Transporter Effect Created With On Star Trek: The Original Series?

 Answer: Aluminum Powder

 The modern CGI-wizardy we take for granted in the 21st century simply didn’t exist back in the 1960s.
 The sparkling effect you witness when watching old Star Trek episodes was executed in a very analog fashion.
-The special effect was created by Darrell Arthur Anderson of the Howard Anderson Company, a popular optical effects production company.
+The special effect was created by Darrell Addison Anderson of the Howard Anderson Company, a popular optical effects production company.